Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 Special note.

-Solid roller setups on BBC engines should not be driven for excessively long distances or for long periods of time on the street.
-A weekend of racing at the drag strip would likely have less of an effect on the valve train components than a 100 mile easy drive.
+Engines that are setup with a full solid roller valvetrain should not be driven for excessively long distances or for long periods of time on the street.
+A weekend of racing at the drag strip would likely have less of an effect on the valve train components than a 100 mile easy drive as far as wear is concerned.

 Skip White